HarryYang2369/EmojiSense/README.md

 **emojisense_src**
 Contains the core codebase.
 This includes:
 * Training scripts for all three models (Emoji-to-Text, Prediction, and Style Transfer).
-* Cross-LLM validation scripts used to benchmark our results.
+* Cross-LLM validation scripts used to construct our high quality dataset.

 **emojisense_demo**
 A local web demo for Model 3 (the Age-Aware Style Transfer model).
 You can run this to interactively test the Gen Z and Boomer personas.

 **EmojiSense_presentation.pdf**
-A slide deck covering the project motivation, methodology, and summary of results.
+A slideshow covering the project motivation, methodology, and summary of results.

 ## Models & Weights